ethereum/ethereum-org-website/src/content/roadmap/statelessness/index.md

 There are several ways to reduce the amount of data each node has to store, each requiring Ethereums' core protocol to be updates to a different extent:

 - **History expiry**: enable nodes to discard state data older than X blocks, but does not change how Ethereum client's handle state data
-- **State expiry**: alow state data that is not used frequently to become inactive.
+- **State expiry**: allow state data that is not used frequently to become inactive.
 Inactive data can be ignored by clients until it is resurrected.
 - **Weak statelessness**: only block producers need access to full state data, other nodes can verify blocks without a local state database.
 - **Strong statelessness**: no nodes need access to the full state data.